 If the company you are starting is a corporation, you will first need to decide whether you are going to incorporate your business federally or provincially.

-If you are a non-Canadian who wants to start a business in Canada, you will have to immigrate to Canada or find one or more Canadians to team up with.
-The only way you can live in Canada and operate your business is if you immigrate to Canada.
+If you are a non-Canadian who wants to start a business in Canada and live in Canada, you will have to immigrate to Canada or find one or more Canadians to team up with.
+The only way you can live in Canada permanently and operate your business is if you immigrate to Canada.